-Technology has literally changed every aspect of the way any business operates and never before in history has that change occurred so fast.
+Technology has changed every aspect of the way any business operates, and never before in history has that change occurred so fast.

-Mobility is “The Next Big Thing.”
-So much so that Google has revamped it’s algorithms once again to prioritize websites that make seamless mobile web browsing easier.
-Every aspect of your business.
-Everything from your sales enablement, content marketing and customer relations through back end processes like shipping and invoicing at the click of a button.
-But mobile isn't just for you—it's for your consumers as well.
-With the rise of Generation Y (Millennials) more people are using mobile devices to buy, sell, shop, find local businesses, and share their retail experiences with friends, acquaintances, prospects, and Facebook strangers every day.
+Mobile-First is here to stay.
+Smart devices or tablets with the right software allow for remote management of every aspect of your business.
+Everything from your sales enablement, content marketing, and customer relations through back-end processes like shipping and invoicing are all at the click of a button.
+But mobile isn't just for you—it's also for your consumers.
+With the rise of Generation Y (Millennials), more people are using mobile devices to buy, sell, shop, find local businesses, and share their retail experiences with friends, acquaintances, prospects, and Instagram strangers every day.

-This new paradigm has literally rewritten the book on marketing to prospects.
+This new paradigm has rewritten the book on marketing to prospects.
 Technology has also increased the ease with which we can all stay in touch.
-Whether it's having your coworkers and employees available via text/video chat at a moment's notice, or being able to send targeted promotional email blasts to prequalified customers when they're shopping at nearby businesses, the rise of mobile technology has blended almost seamlessly with communication software to create a hyper-real web of real time information.
+Whether it's having your co-workers and employees available via text/video chat at a moment's notice or being able to send targeted promotional email blasts to prequalified customers when they're shopping at nearby businesses, the rise of mobile technology has blended almost seamlessly with communication software to create a hyper-real web of real-time information.

 5. Decreasing Cost/Increasing Functionality

-8. Decreased Downtime
+Bonus #2: Decreased Downtime

 The rise of technology does have downsides.
 It seems like there isn't any downtime for individuals to recuperate anymore.
 Even the coveted American tradition of vacation has become a thing of the past.
-We always have access to email, text messages, or "work" via the laptop or tablet.
+We always have access to email, text messages, or "work" via laptops or tablets.
 And while your intention may be to get away from things for a while, it's more likely than not that you'll succumb to the temptation of "checking in" at least once.
 And when you do, it's over.

 Technology is a Wave: You Can Either Ride or Wipe Out